![]() |

 Research or Clinical Activities

 I study communication between cells and its relationship to disease.
 Progranulin is a protein that is secreted by cells and instructs nearby cells to divide and to move.
-It also inhibits cell death caused by challenges such as starvation or chemotherapeutic drugs.
+It also inhibits cell death caused by challenges such as starvation or chemotherapeutic drugs and regulates lysosomal activity.
 There are many important roles for this molecule.

 Selected Recent Publications